-- 1. Press the 4 key (Setup menu) from the Main menu and then the Next Page key to access PAGE 2 of the Setup menu. - Press the 2 key to choose TEST WEIGHT ADJUSTMENT.
-The To Proceed screen appears with the message UNSEAL ACCESS PORT ON REAR PANEL AND DEPRESS WHITE PUSH BUTTON.
-The grain name, its number, and the current offset value displays starting with grain number 1 (refer to Figure 44). - 3.
-Use the Left/right Arrow keys to select the grain type for correction.
+- 1. Select the 4 key (Setup menu) from the Main menu and then the Next Page key to access PAGE 2 of the Setup menu. - Select the 2 key to choose TEST WEIGHT ADJUSTMENT.
+The To Proceed screen will appear with the message UNSEAL ACCESS PORT ON REAR PANEL AND DEPRESS WHITE PUSH BUTTON (Figure 46). - 3.
+Use the Left/Right Arrow keys to select the grain type for correction.
 The grain name and its number to the right change with each key stroke.
-Advance until the correct grain is displayed.
+Advance until the correct grain displays.
 If the end of the list is reached, the list will wrap around to the beginning and start again.